georgkislinger/VASTlite_Python-API/README.md

 A collection of scripts and notebooks for fetching segmentation chunks from VASTlite and meshing them in Python.

 ## Setup
+0. **Download this repository and save it to your preferred directory**

 1. **Install Anaconda**
    Download and install from https://www.anaconda.com/products/distribution